How-to Skirt a Table

 This is actually easy - skirts come in 3 standard size lengths: 13ft, 17ft, and 21ft (all are ~29" height).

 Most people skirt 3 sides of a table - some skirt all 4 sides.
 The image below shows these lengths and common table size applications.
+If you have a unique sized table, you will want to look at getting custom table skirts created, which can be made to fit any size you need.

 We offer a wide selection of colors, pleats and materials, so you should have no trouble finding exactly what you need.